EOxServer/eoxserver/docs/sphinx/en/users/centos_installation.rst

     sudo yum install sqlite libspatialite pysqlite pyspatialite

-Now that EOxServer is properly install the next step is to :ref:`create and configure an instance <Creating an Instance>`.
+Now that EOxServer is properly installed the next step is to :ref:`create and configure an instance <Creating an Instance>`.

 Alternate installation method using pip